Best Dental Assistant Schools in Florida – 2023

 |(Source: U.S. Bureau of Labor Statistics)|

 Many people choose to work as dental assistants in Florida because of the solid job outlook and security.
-As of 2016, there were 18,270 people working in this support role across the state, and by 2026, it is estimated that this number will climb to 22,470 – a 22.99% increase.
+As of 2020, there were 20,900 people working in this support role across the state, and by 2030, it is estimated that this number will climb to 27,530 at 31.72% increase.

 The reasons for this massive employment growth across FL are many.
 First and foremost, Florida’s population is always growing since it is a popular destination for retirees.
 What’s more, because a large percentage of the population is elderly, they require more healthcare – including dental care.
 As dentists work to provide care to increasing patient loads, dental assistants provide the necessary support.